CaptainApolloo/ASTO-BOT/README.md

 - **OBS Integration** — switch scenes, show/hide sources, set GDI text and browser URLs, rotate scenes, take screenshots and save the replay buffer
 - **ASTOSCRIPT** — built-in scripting language with variables, conditions, loops, lists, file access, HTTP requests and OBS control, plus a live debugger and an AI prompt generator
 - **Visual Overlay Editor** — build animated overlays (images + text) for OBS Browser Source or Window Capture, with per-step sounds and multiple timelines
+- **Browser Overlay** — a transparent, click-through desktop window for web-based overlays, controlled live via script, event or WebSocket
 - **Clip Manager** — browse, label and play Twitch clips via clip lists, playlist or chat command
 - **Giveaway & Points System** — viewers earn custom points over time and spend them to enter giveaways (ticket draw or highest-bid mode)
 - **Photo Mode** — live group photo sessions where viewers join via chat command and appear on stream
 - **Moderation & Chat Modes** — ban, timeout, VIP, warnings, shield mode, followers-only, emote-only, sub-only, slow and unique chat, all as event actions
 - **Now Playing** — reads what is playing in Spotify, Apple Music or a browser and controls the player from an event
-- **Stream Deck & WebSocket** — trigger events, scripts, overlays, clips and photo mode from any external tool on port 2519
+- **Stream Deck & WebSocket** — trigger events, scripts, overlays, clips, the browser overlay and photo mode from any external tool on port 2519
 - **Channel Point Rewards** — create, edit and link rewards directly from ASTO-BOT (required for refund support)
 - **Chat Commands** — configurable commands with permission levels, cooldowns and group management